Jim8y/cs-page/index.md

 ---

-> “It’s hard to do a really good job on anything you don’t think about in the shower.”
+> It’s hard to do a really good job on anything you don’t think about in the shower.
 – Paul Graham

 # Bio